jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 ##### Write your tests

-Create a new test class in the `Infrastructure.Shared.IntegrationTests` project.
+Create a new test class in the `Infrastructure.External.IntegrationTests` project.

 Mark up your class with the attributes: `[Trait("Category", "Integration.External")]` and `[Collection("EXTERNAL")]`.